ericoporto/ags-manual-wiki/Button.md

     int Button.NormalGraphic;

-Gets/sets the button's normal sprite (ie. the graphic used when the button is not pushed and the mouse is not over it).
+Gets/sets the button's normal sprite (i.e. the graphic used when the button is not pushed and the mouse is not over it).

 Note that setting this to a different sprite will change the button's